oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   ![](images/SQLDeveloper-button.png)

-## Step 5: Accessing the Developer VM
+## Task 5: Accessing the Developer VM

 Access to the Developer VM is via a VNC client, this allows us to provide direct access to the desktop and enables easy use of the developer tools.
 If you do not already have a VNC client on your computer you will need to install one.